Glossary

 By automating and optimizing, using an OMS, less time is wasted on fulfillment issues, managing inventory or handling refunds.
 Because manual work is eliminated as much as possible, you save valuable time that can be spent on something else.

-Real-time visibility into your orders
+Real-time insight into your orders

 Because all information is stored digitally, you always have real-time insight into your orders, inventory and logistics processes.
 You can also use an OMS to see trends from the past year and view forecasts.